Immune regulation and pathology

-Our aims are to understand B cell development and diseases associated with abnormal antibody production.
+Our aims are to understand immunity and diseases, particularly those associated with abnormal antibody production.
 Inadequate or excessive immune responses lead to immunodeficiency or autoimmune and inflammatory diseases, which place a major economic and social burden on world health and the quality of human life.
-So, we are interested in the normal processes of immune function and how individuals vary due to inherited or acquired differences.
+So we are interested in:

 B cell selection: modelling autoimmunity and self-tolerance.
 We use transgenic models and other basic immunological assays to study antigen-specific B cells.
 This approach makes it possible for us to compare uniform populations of cells from mice with specific mutations affecting lymphocyte regulation, and track the response to foreign antigens and movement of antigen-specific cells in vivo.
 Current projects investigate how the immune system regulates the response to different forms of antigen and how B cells are positively selected into the naïve repertoire during ontogeny.